flennic/text-mining-project/README.md

 For the following I suggest setting up a new anacoda environment.
 You will need the following libraries:
 - PyTorch 1.3.1 (probably also works with others, but you're probably best of with this one for this project).
+- The [transformers](https://github.com/huggingface/transformers) library from huggingface.
+- [gensim](https://radimrehurek.com/gensim/) is used for managing Word2Vec embeddings.
+This is jsut for my personal convience.

+## Disclaimer

+Please be aware that this is just a small project aimed at two works of full time work, so the code might be edgy on some parts.
+Nor is this intented to be used in a productive environment in any sense.

 ## `config.json`